+The Ferris Youth Initiative was developed to increase higher education opportunities for young people who are low-income orphaned or who have aged out of the foster care system.
 A major objective of our program is to provide support that promotes success and general well-being of our participants throughout their undergraduate experience while attending Ferris.
 Pairing our participants with a faculty or staff mentor is one way of accomplishing this objective.
 Recipients of the FYI Scholarship will receive up to $4,000 per year, to be applied to any direct cost at Ferris State (tuition/fees, room/board, and/or books/supplies).
 The FYI program is limited to 20 students.

 Program eligibility/affiliation criteria:

 • Be accepted for admission to Ferris State University.

 • Be 24 years old or younger by January 1 of the year they will enroll for classes.

 • Provide documentation to verify their orphaned status (orphans only).

 • Qualify for the Educational Training Voucher (ETV).

 • Submit Free Application for Federal Student Aid (FAFSA).